mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the sender of the proposal can retransmit the Proposal in the new epoch.

 Each proposal covered by the Commit is identified by a ProposalID structure.
-The `sender` field in this structure indicates the member of the group that sent the proposal (according to their index in the ratchet tree).
-The `hash` field contains the hash of the MLSPlaintext in which the Proposal was sent, using the hash function for the group's ciphersuite.
+The `plaintext_hash` field contains the hash of the MLSPlaintext in which the Proposal was sent, and the `index` field contains the index of the proposal in the `proposals` array in the MLSPlaintext.
+For proposals sent in the same MLSPlaintext as a Commit, the `plaintext_hash` value MUST be the zero-length octet string.

 ~~~~~
 struct {
-    uint32 sender;
+    opaque plaintext_hash<0..255>;
-    opaque hash<0..255>;
+    uint16 index;
 } ProposalID;

 struct {